YoBii/LethalMoonUnlocks/README.md

 - set the chance to trigger Quota Discoveries
 - set a min and max for the amount of moons discovered
 - make moons discovered this way permanent discoveries
+- prefer discovering moons from the group of the currently cheapest undiscovered moon
 </details>

 ### (Optional) Travel Discoveries